apache/beam/website/www/site/content/en/contribute/_index.md

 Even though there is no strict protocol to become a committer, the most important thing we look for is that you display the traits of an Apache Beam committer and that you have been consistently contributing to the project and community.

 Candidates for new committers are suggested by current committers or PMC members, and voted upon by the PMC team.
-So if you would like to become a committer, engage with the community and keep contributing to Apache Beam, you might also want to talk to other committers and ask for their advice and guidance.
+So if you would like to become a committer, engage with the community and keep contributing to Apache Beam.
+You might also want to talk to other committers and ask for their advice and guidance.
 Feel free to email any committer directly and ask for their advice!

 ## The Traits of an Apache Beam Committer